 There are two common types of Working Spouse provisions, the surcharge and the carveout.
 Surcharges are typically $75 or $100 per month extra that an employee pays to cover a spouse who could receive benefits elsewhere, whereas carveouts are the complete disallowance of spouses in the plan who have benefits eligibility through their own job.
 Normal Working Spouse provision enforcement includes an employee affidavit, sometimes notarized, but increasingly requiring both spouses signatures and a signed document from the working spouse’s employer.

 The best time of year for a Dependent Audit varies from client to client, taking into consideration each organization’s circumstances.
 For example, starting in Season 6 Ross is employed at NYU, but a higher educational institution like NYU would never do an audit in the summer months or December as most staff are not working.
 In fact, some universities and colleges would avoid March as well due to Spring break.
 By comparison, Ralph Lauren and Bloomingdales would likely not do an audit in Q4 as that is their holiday season.

 Ross and Rachel spent 10 seasons on Friends trying to get together and stay together, and along the way qualified, or nearly qualified, as health care dependents of each other on various occasions.
 And while the benefit eligibility rules for dependents no doubt would have varied between their places of work: NY Museum of Prehistoric History, NYU, Central Perk, Bloomingdales, Ralph Lauren and Louis Vuitton, their relationship life cycle provides ample opportunity for a Lesson in Dependent Audits.
 And thanks to syndicated reruns, their relationship will live on and on and on…..

-*the author is a recovering Friends-addict and founder of a support group for those suffering from addiction to Friends.
+*The author is a recovering Friends-addict and founder of a support group for those suffering from addiction to the show.